Hannes1/react-native-wenet/README.md

 This is a react native module of the amazing [Wenet](https://github.com/wenet-e2e/wenet) framework.
 We at [Writtan](https://www.writtan.com) absolutely love the simplicity of wenet and plan on integrating it into our own app.
 We would appreciate any help with this module please see the todo at the bottom.

+## Disclaimer

+This is a work in progress and the package might change drastically in the future!

 ## Android

 You are required to provide a wenet model to use this package.
 In your file tree it should be located in `android\app\src\main\assets`.